yogeshbdeshpande/c2pa-attestation/attestation-design.md

 1. Create a new `attestation-info-map`, then:
    1. Set `att-type` to the type-selector for the attestation performed (Appendix A)
    1. Set `attestation-tbs` to `attestation-tbs-map`
-   1. Set `attestation-results` to *attest(hash(attestation-tbs-map))*.
-Defined types and encodings are specified in Appendix A.
+   1. Set `attestation-results` to *attest(hash(attestation-tbs-map))* obtained in the previous step.
+Note that defined types and encodings are specified in Appendix A.
-1. Create a JUMBF attestation container with label `c2pa.attestation` (or `c2pa.attestation_00n`, if this is not the first attestation added) containing the  `attestation-info-map` being prepared.
+1. Create a JUMBF attestation container with label `c2pa.attestation` (or `c2pa.attestation_00n`, if more than one attestation must be included) containing the  `attestation-info-map` being prepared.
 1. Add the `attestation-info-map` to the Assertion Store.
 1. Add a new `hashed-uri-map` to the `assertions` array in `claim-map`, referencing the newly added Attestation Assertion.
 1. If more than one attestation is required, go back to (2), but start with the current Partial `claim-map` containing the attestations calcuated thus far.